marko-kr/nrg-seminar/README.md

 ## VPT
 The vpt is based on the visual pathe tracer from: https://github.com/terier/vpt The modified version requires volumes to contain 4 bytes for each voxel.
-These are [volume, grad.x, grad.y, grad.z]
+These are [volume, grad.x, grad.y, grad.z].
+Build with make and open node server with node.